InterCool Studio InterCool Studio

 The last mile refers to the final phase of the order fulfillment process when the order is delivered to its final destination (the customer)

 It is estimated that the last mile accounts for 40% of total logistics costs globally.
 It is one of the biggest logistics-related problems faced by ecommerce companies.
+To address these challenges, investing in comprehensive logistic software solutions can be highly beneficial.
+These solutions streamline operations, optimize delivery routes, and reduce costs, ensuring timely and accurate deliveries.

 Why is this so?